Mt Penang Parklands

 The vision for the Parklands

-A vibrant mix of uses at Mt Penang attracts employment, recreation, education, business, specialty retail, accommodation, festivals and events.
+A vibrant mix of uses at Mount Penang attracts employment, recreation, education, business, specialty retail, accommodation, festivals and events.

 The vision for the 152 hectare site features ecologically sustainable development that complements the existing heritage character and landscape setting.

-The Mt Penang masterplan comprises distinct precincts for sports, bushland, heritage, Baxters Track and Philip House - and features the Festivals and Gardens Precinct, Kangoo Road Commercial Precinct and the Highway Commercial Precinct.
+The Mount Penang masterplan comprises distinct precincts for sports, bushland, heritage, Baxters Track and Philip House - and features the Festivals and Gardens Precinct, Kangoo Road Commercial Precinct and the Highway Commercial Precinct.

 The gardens have been carefully designed to be full of character and thriving native flora, to be a place where the community can appreciate nature.